plugins-zander/hexo-next-minivaline/README.md

 #### I had add it in config, but it built without minivaline?

++ Note whether the option name case is uppercase or lowercase.
 + Add it in **hexo** `_config.yml`, but not Next **theme** `_config.yml`
 + Some config option, which is important ,eg appkey or appid,  is blank.
 + Try use the Latest [hexo-next-minivaline](https://www.npmjs.com/package/hexo-next-minivaline?activeTab=versions) and [Latest hexo-theme-next](https://github.com/next-theme/hexo-theme-next/releases) please.